notmarek/pingapi/README.md

 # ping-api for index

-This repository is the ping-api of /r/animepiracy index.
+A small lightweight API, written in Rust for determining the state of remote web servers.
+It is developed as the ping-api of the /r/animepiracy index.

 # Getting started